 When you manage and organize your company or your department, spend time multiple times a week with your direct reports together so that you all work well with each other towards shared success.
 In turn, they should ensure that their direct reports care about each other and collaborate.
 If you have, say five direct reports, make sure that just the six of you get together in a room to work openly and collaboratively at least twice a week (assuming you are in the same geographic location).
 The forum for this need not be always a staff meeting, it could be a working session on a project.

 I was struggling to come up with suitable words to describe this and its importance.
 While reading the book The Four Obsessions of an Extraordinary Executive: A Leadership Fable by Patrick Lencioni, I found that the first discipline described in the story talks exactly of this and hence is the title of this article.
 The book is written as a fictional story that teaches leadership lessons.
-It is easy to read being under 200 pages in large typeface which you can read in one evening.
+It is easy to read being under 200 pages in a big typeface which you can read in one evening.
 I highly recommend it.